 We travel by rail to Rome, where we check into the NH Collection Roma Centro.
 Soak up Rome's world-class blend of ancient history, art and cosmopolitan charm on Day 11.
 Perhaps visit the breath-taking Colosseum, where you can trace the footsteps of mighty gladiators as they prepared for victory.
 Toss a coin into the ornate Trevi Fountain, or simply stroll amongst the historic yet bustling streets, bursting with al fresco cafés, Medieval piazzas, and artistic masterpieces.

 We wake early on Day 12 for an out of hours Vatican tour.
-We meet the 'clavigero'. the key keeper granted the privilege of opening the Vatican each day and watch as age-old buildings are opened and lights are turned on, revealing centuries of art, history, and architecture.
+We meet the 'clavigero', the key keeper granted the privilege of opening the Vatican each day and watch as age-old buildings are opened and lights are turned on, revealing centuries of art, history, and architecture.
 A highlight comes as we reach the Sistine Chapel, stepping inside the sacred building as it is cloaked in darkness and watching it transform before our eyes.
 Our tour ends with breakfast in the elegant Courtyard of the Pinecone.
-Return to the hotel for some free time ahead of your flight home.
-(Day 10 – B; Day - 11 B, D; Day 12 – B)
+Return to the hotel for some free time ahead of the flight back to London where your tour concludes on arrival.
+(Day 10 - B; Day 11 - B, D; Day 12 - B)

 Abbazia dei Collemedio, Collazzone